lmos-ai/arc-spring-init/README.md

 SPDX-License-Identifier: CC0-1.0
 -->
-# Welcome to the Arc Agent Demo Project
+# Welcome to the Arc Agent Init Project

 The following project is a demo project for the Arc Agent Framework.
 It can also be used to kickstart a new Spring Boot project that uses the Arc Agent Framework.